arlac77/repository-provider/README.md

 ### maybeEntry

-Get exactly one matching entry by name or undefined if no such entry is found
+Get exactly one matching entry by name or undefined if no such entry is found.

 #### Parameters